Amazing Benefits of Pilates Exercises

 - Most back problems disappear by strengthening core muscles.
-This Pilates idea has been confirmed by research and is a key principle in physical therapy.
+This idea which was first expressed by Joseph Pilates has been confirmed by research and is a key principle in physical therapy.

 - Paying attention to your movement rather than ignoring it with music or TV, trains the body and the mind.
 This body/mind integration is a hallmark of the Pilates method.

-- Exercising with fluid and controlled movement, central to Pilates, eliminates most joint pain.
+- Exercising with fluid and controlled movement, central to Pilates, reduces joint damage and pain.

-- Dynamic stretching found in Pilates is more effective, according to reserch, than any other type of stretching.
+- Dynamic stretching found in Pilates is more effective, according to research, than any other type of stretching.

-- Pilates primarily involves eccentric contraction which is more beneficial than other muscle building techniques.
+- Pilates primarily involves eccentric contraction which is more beneficial than other muscle building technique.
 Let’s look at these benefits more closely.

 Unique Strength Training

-Pilates uses the word ‘center’ to describe all the muscle groups that surround our mid section – inner and outer abs, inner and outer obliques, lower back muscles, the glutes and the iliopsoas.
+Pilates uses the word ‘center’ to describe all the muscle groups surrounding our mid section – inner and outer abs, inner and outer obliques, lower back muscles, the glutes, and the iliopsoas.
 Our outer abs and obliques are generally well developed and bulky.
-By strengthening less developed muscles, we no longer rely so much on bulkier ones, and when all our muscles work together we are much stronger, leaner and lighter.
+By strengthening less developed muscles, we no longer rely so much on bulkier ones.
+In this way, when all our muscles work together we are much stronger, leaner, and lighter.
 Best of all, most back problems disappear!

 Let me highlight the next Pilates benefit with a quick story.
 I like many kinds of exercise.
 As I get older I notice the wear and tear from exercise, particularly on my knees and lower back.
 Thus, I foresee a time in the not too distant future when I won’t (or can’t!) do certain activities anymore, particularly running and hiking.

 Not so with Pilates!
-The controlled and fluid movement central to this method is the safest way to move our joints, and thus, it is exercise that we can do for the rest of our lives!
-That’s not true for so many exercise activities that we do, not just running and hiking.
+The controlled and fluid movement central to this method is the safest way to move our joints.
+That’s not true for so many other exercise activities, such as running and hiking.
 What kind of exercise will you be doing in your 70’s, 80’s, 90’s and beyond?
 Pilates may be the only one!